FOREX-Dollar firms against sterling, euro amid political uncertainties

 Sterling slipped 0.2 percent to $1.2816, moving back toward a three-week low of $1.2775 touched on Friday, while the euro dropped 0.3 percent to 1.1128.

+The euro was also on the defensive after former Italian Prime Minister Matteo Renzi said on Sunday that it makes sense "from a European perspective" for Italy's next election be held at the same time as Germany's, scheduled for September.
+His comments led to a selloff in Italian government debt on Monday.

-The euro was on the defensive as worries about Greece's financial situation also re-emerged, after its finance minister said on Monday that its creditors need to reach a deal on debt relief measures at the next meeting of euro zone finance ministers in June to help the country return to bond markets.
-A German press report said Athens may opt out of its next bailout payment if creditors cannot strike a deal.
+Worries about Greece's financial situation also re-emerged, after its finance minister said on Monday that its creditors need to reach a deal on debt relief measures at the next meeting of euro zone finance ministers in June to help the country return to bond markets.

-"The lenders will meet next month, and people expect them to reach an agreement, because it always happens like this, with fears that they won't," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.

-"But in the meantime, worries about Greece and Italy provided a good excuse for people who want to reduce their long positions in the euro," he said, after the European currency rose to a 6-1/2-month high of $1.1268 last week.

 European Central Bank President Mario Draghi failed to give the euro much help on Monday, citing improved growth but repeated the need for "substantial" stimulus as inflation remained subdued.